Nykold/author-plugin/README.md

 The **Nyk Authors** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).

-It is designed to work from within the [Admin Plugin](http://github.com/getgrav/grav-plugin-admin) and it helps with displaying authors' names in pages in Grav-powered blogs.
+It is designed to work from within the [Admin Plugin](http://github.com/getgrav/grav-plugin-admin) and to provide simpler options to display authors' names in pages in Grav-powered blogs.

 > NOTE: The plugin was originally designed to work with my particular setup in [my blog](https://ideal-social.com).
 For now, it serves that purpose. **It is still in early development and its functionality is still limited.** The way to use it in its current state is described in the [usage section](#usage).
 I intend to make it more versatile in the future.